Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 ### Linearzible Writes
 > All request that update the state of ZooKeeper are **serializable** and respect precedence.

 Pay attention that it is *serializable* memtioned here not *linearizable*, since ZooKeeper can only guarantee all write requests are ordered by the leader and the order will be applied to every node in ZooKeeper.
-Read requests are not guaranteed to get the lastest data.
+Read requests are not guaranteed to get the lastest data when there are requests from multiple client (it is different when there is only one client, see next section).

 ### FIFO-ordering for Clients
 > All **requests** (not just write requests) from a given client are executed in the order that they were sent by the client.